ShiftLeftSecurity/sbt-ci-release-early/readme.md

 - `SONATYPE_PASSWORD`: The password you use to log into https://oss.sonatype.org/.
 Alternatively, the password part of the user token if you generated one above.
-- `PGP_PASSPHRASE`: The randomly generated password you used to create a fresh gpg key.
 - `PGP_SECRET`: The base64 encoded secret of your private key that you can export from the command line like here below

 ```
 # macOS